China's Wuhan shuts down transport as global alarm mounts over virus spread

 The chief executive of one of the world’s largest aircraft lessors, Aercap, said he expected the virus to impact Chinese airlines’ profitability in the first quarter.

-The European Centre for Disease Control and Prevention (ECDC) said in a risk assessment that further global spread of the virus was likely.
-“The likelihood of case importation is highest in countries with the greatest volume of people travelling to and from Wuhan,” the ECDC’s director Andrea Ammon said in a statement.
+The European Center for Disease Control and Prevention (ECDC) said in a risk assessment that further global spread of the virus was likely.
+“The likelihood of case importation is highest in countries with the greatest volume of people traveling to and from Wuhan,” the ECDC’s director Andrea Ammon said in a statement.

 “If Wuhan is taking such drastic measures, we must assume widespread community transmission in this central China megacity & transport hub,” tweeted Lawrence Gostin, a public health expert at Georgetown University Law School in Washington.